ai8rahim/aiwebsite-backup/content/index.md

 Some of my industry engagements include vulnerability assessments, security architecture reviews, security audits, website security assessments, desktop reviews, and risk assessments for the federal/state/local government and critical infrastructure providers.

-I also volunteer as a steering committee member of P-TECH, a committee member of West Australian Maldivian Association ([WAMA](http://wamainc.com.au/)), a board member at the [Quinns Beach Primary School](http://www.quinnsbeachps.wa.edu.au/).
+I also volunteer at the [Quinns Beach Primary School](http://www.quinnsbeachps.wa.edu.au/) (School Board) and at P-TECH (Steering Committee).
 ---

 ## Contact Details